open-telemetry/oteps/text/0143-versioning-and-stability.md

 OpenTelemetry is a large project with strict compatibility requirements.
 This proposal defines the stability guarantees offered by OpenTelemetry, along with a versioning and lifecycle proposal which defines how we meet those requirements.

-Language implementations are expected to follow this proposal exactly, unless a langague or package manager convention interferes significantly.
+Language implementations are expected to follow this proposal exactly, unless a language or package manager convention interferes significantly.
 Implementations must take this cross-language proposal, and produce a language-specific proposal which details how these requirements will be met.

 ## Design goals